 You’ve arrived from overseas, unpacked your bags and are ready to see all that Sydney has to offer.
 Here are some quick tips to help you enjoy your time as a student at the University of Sydney.

 Moving to another country is a big step!
 It’s likely you won’t know many people here yet, but don’t worry – that will all change pretty quickly, as there are lots of ways to meet people and start making connections.
-Before university starts, spend time with your housemates, neighbours or local social groups, and keep an eye out on our international student community Facebook and Instagram pages for opportunities to make friends.
+Before university starts, spend time with your housemates, neighbours or local social groups, and keep an eye out on our Facebook and Instagram pages for opportunities to make friends.
 Your new mates will be invaluable in helping you to settle in.

 Once uni begins, keep an eye out for events throughout semester.
 The University of Sydney Union organises lots of activities, including some specifically for international students, such as tours, welcome parties and day trips.
 The USU even has a dedicated International Student Lounge on Level 4 of the Wentworth Building, which is a great place to relax between classes.

 Last but not least, make the most of your faculty welcomes during Orientation.
 All of your classmates will be there, so strike up some conversations!

 The Welcome Hub is located on level 3 of the Wentworth Building and will be open from 10am to 5pm daily.
 Peer Support Advisors and Student Life staff will be available to answer your questions and support your transition back to study.
 You can also collect a range of souvenirs, chat to other student representatives such as SUPRA and clubs and societies.

 The Welcome Hub is also the perfect space to come and meet other International Students in the bean bag ‘chill out’ zone, play a board game or giant Jenga, snack on some free food and get information about all the fun activities on campus.